Guided Motion Diffusion for Controllable Human Motion Synthesis: Abstract

 \section{Abstract}

 Denoising diffusion models have shown great promise in human motion synthesis conditioned on natural language descriptions.
-However, it remains a challenge to integrate spatial constraints, such as pre-defined motion trajectories and obstacles, which is essential for bridging the gap between isolated human motion and its surrounding environment.
+However, integrating spatial constraints, such as pre-defined motion trajectories and obstacles, remains a challenge despite being essential for bridging the gap between isolated human motion and its surrounding environment.
 To address this issue, we propose Guided Motion Diffusion (\textbf{GMD}), a method that incorporates spatial constraints into the motion generation process.
-Specifically, we propose an effective feature projection scheme that largely enhances the coherency between spatial information and local poses.
+Specifically, we propose an effective feature projection scheme that manipulates motion representation to enhance the coherency between spatial information and local poses.
 Together with a new imputation formulation, the generated motion can reliably conform to spatial constraints such as global motion trajectories.
-Furthermore, given sparse spatial constraints (e.g.~sparse keyframes), we introduce a new dense guidance approach that utilizes the denoiser of diffusion models to turn a sparse signal into denser signals, effectively guiding the generation motion to the given constraints.
-The extensive experiments justify the development of \methodname, which achieves a significant improvement over state-of-the-art methods in text-based motion generation while being able to control the synthesized motions with spatial constraints.
+Furthermore, given sparse spatial constraints (e.g.~sparse keyframes), we introduce a new dense guidance approach to turn a sparse signal, which is susceptible to being ignored during the reverse steps, into denser signals to guide the generated motion to the given constraints.
+Our extensive experiments justify the development of \methodname, which achieves a significant improvement over state-of-the-art methods in text-based motion generation while allowing control of the synthesized motions with spatial constraints.